levand/quiescent/README.md

 generated UIs.
 - Issue #16 - Allow specification of multiple lifecycle handler functions using the same wrapper component.
 See documentation on `quiescent/wrapper`.
+- Project no longer has ReactJS as a leiningen dependency; clients are responsible for obtaining the most recent version of ReactJS and incorporating that in their own projects.

 ## License